Half Term Highlights

 • Cotswold Farm Park

-This farm park introduces little ones to the world of farm animals by way of a range of demonstrations and a two-mile wildlife walk.
+This farm park introduces little ones to the world of farm animals by way of a range of demonstrations and a two-mile wildlife walk – perfect for May half term holidays.
 There is also a food festival and an adventure playground.

 • Stowe Gardens